NHS Prostate Cancer Risk Management Statistics |

 |

 Incidence1Prostate cancer is the most common cancer in men in the UK.
 It accounts for nearly a quarter of all new male cancer diagnoses.
-In 2002, 31,923 new cases of prostate cancer were registered in the UK, giving a crude incidence rate of 111.2 cases per 100,000 men.
-Mortality1Prostate cancer is the second most common cause of cancer-related deaths in men, accounting for around 13 per cent of all male cancer deaths.
+In 2005, 34,302 new cases of prostate cancer were registered in the UK, giving a crude incidence rate of 116.7 cases per 100,000 men.
+Mortality1Prostate cancer is the second most common cause of cancer-related deaths in men, accounting for around 12 per cent of all male cancer deaths.
+In 2006, 10,038 men died from the disease.
 In 2004, 10,209 men died from the disease.
-Survival1Survival rates for prostate cancer have been improving for more than 20 years.
+Survival1Survival rates for prostate cancer have been improving for more than 30 years.
 The detection of a greater proportion of latent, earlier, slow growing tumours has had a beneficial effect on survival rates.
-The relative five year survival rate for men diagnosed in England in 2000-2001 was 71 per cent compared with only 31 per cent for men diagnosed in 1971-75.
-Risk FactorsAge1The lifetime risk of being diagnosed with prostate cancer is 1 in 14 in the UK.
-The strongest risk factor is age.
+The relative five year survival rate for men diagnosed in England and Wales in 2000-2001 was 71 per cent compared with only 31 per cent for men diagnosed in 1971-75.
+Risk FactorsAge1The strongest risk factor is age.
 Prostate cancer is largely a disease of older men and is rare below the age of 50.
-More than 60 per cent of cases occur in men over 70, with the largest number being diagnosed in those aged 70 to 79.
+More than 75 per cent of cases occur in men over 65, with the largest number being diagnosed in those aged 70 to 74.

 Prostate Cancer Aim of Prostate Cancer Prostate Specific Antigen Information pack for Statistics |